mariatsji/haskell-workshop/README.md

 Edit the code in `src/Part2.hs` and type

-    stack test
+    ./runtests 2

 until Part 2 is green!

-## Open `src/Part3.hs` in an editor

-Edit the code in `src/Part3.hs` and type

-    stack test

-until Part 3 is green!
+## And so on an so forth until Part 7 is green!